 - Commenting: keyboard shortcuts have been added for saving, canceling and adding a new comment (where applicable).

 - Step editing: Step editor used to edit the steps of a test case has been added with proper keyboard shortcuts for navigating and inserting new steps.

 - Test case coverage has been added with a new column: “Covered requirements”.
 This column sums up and provides access to all covered requirements of listed test cases.

-- Test run selector has been changed to an auto-complete field for easier use with lot of runs.
+- The test run selector has been changed to an autocomplete field for easier use with a lot of runs.

 Several reporting engine related changes have been implemented.

 - Hidden fields in report configuration: When configuring reports, fields configured as hidden are not anymore shown in the selectors listing project’s fields.